brew tap command adds more repositories to the list of formulae that Homebrew tracks, updates,

 brew install vim # installs from homebrew/core brew install username/repo/vim # installs from your custom repository

-As a result, we recommend you give formulae a different name if you want to make them easier to install.
-Note that there is (intentionally) no way of replacing dependencies of core formulae with those from taps.
+As a result, we recommend you give new names to customized formulae if you want to make them easier to install.
+Note that there is (intentionally) no way of replacing dependencies of core formulae with those from other taps.